 - Re-install any side or backrest seat trim

-25: We recommend using a competent upholstery shop to install your seat covers.
+Lastly, we recommend using a competent upholstery shop to install your seat covers.
 This is not a job for a novice.
 These leather covers were of top quality with the leather being vat dyed, not sprayed.
 This meant that the covers were dyed in a vat where the color was absorbed throughout the leather hide.
 Most other covers today are spray dyed with the color being only on the outside of the leather.
 On vat dye covers, the leather seats’ color will be constant.
 On spray dyed covers, as the cover sweats, the dye wears off and the leather hides natural color starts to show through.